thenexthub/Codira/docs/archive/Resilience.rst

 narrowly as the build products of an individual team.
 The development process of a very large product (like an operating system) may discourage a model which requires almost the entire system to be recompiled when a low-level component is changed, even if recompilation is relatively fast.
-Swift aims to reduce the need for unnecessary abstraction penalties where possible, but to allow essentially any model that conforms to the basic rule of acyclicity.
+Codira aims to reduce the need for unnecessary abstraction penalties where possible, but to allow essentially any model that conforms to the basic rule of acyclicity.